repldex/mobile-app/README.md

 Server](https://repl.it/discord).
 Contains the
 Discord bot source code and `aiohttp` web server
 (API and frontend).

+# WARNING
+⚠️ This repository is currently unstable and the contents should not be installed on any devices. ⚠️

 # Contributing
 - Fork the repository and setup your enviornment.
 (`git clone` or otherwise). - Or, click the run on